Alastair King (businessman)

-Alderman Alastair John Naisbitt King (born 5 November 1968), is a British financier and asset manager, chairman of Naisbitt King Asset Management Ltd, who served as the 696th Lord Mayor of London for 2024/25.
+Sir Alastair John Naisbitt King (born 5 November 1968) is a British financier and asset manager, chairman of Naisbitt King Asset Management Ltd, who served as the 696th Lord Mayor of London for 2024/25.

+He was knighted in the King's Birthday Honours 2026 for services to pension reform and international business.

 An elected Alderman of the City of London since 2016, King was commissioned a Deputy Lieutenant for Greater London in 2022 and was Sheriff of London for 2022/23.
 King was elected as the 696th Lord Mayor taking office on 8 November 2024 for one year.

 Background and education

 Born in 1968 at Cambridge to an academic father, Jack Naisbitt King (eldest son of John King by his wife Grace, daughter of James Naisbitt), and artist mother, Ruth née Lewis, he celebrates his Scottish ancestry.

-After attending Oundle School, King read Law at the University of Kent (BA) before pursuing further studies in Finance at London Business School (MSc).
+After attending Oundle School, King read law at the University of Kent (BA) before pursuing further studies in Finance at London Business School (MSc).

 Career

 Qualifying as a solicitor in 1995, King practiced with Baker McKenzie in the City and in Asia, where he started investing in emerging markets.
 Appointed a senior executive at Spark Ventures (formerly NewMedia Spark plc), then managing director of Galahad Capital plc, he was CEO of Eredene Capital plc from 2005 to 2013 and Chairman of Glendevon King Asset Management from 2005 to 2016.
 In 2016 he founded FCA-regulated Naisbitt King Asset Management Limited, specialising in managing segregated portfolios of investment grade fixed income securities.

-King is also Chairman of Common Earth, an environmental foundation, since January 2019.